 Chinese Yoga is especially beneficial for senior citizens as its gentle movements can improve balance, stability and strength without the physical demands placed on the body by other forms of exercise.

-In less than three months Max had clocked up over 100 class hours interspersed with private lessons with Liz Arch.
-Max undertook the Budokon 200 hour teacher training with Cameron Shayne at his home in Miami and feels especially priviledged to have been given this amazing opportunity.
-At age 17 and two months, Sensei Max is the World`s youngest certified Budokon Yoga instructor.
+In less than three months Max had clocked up over 100 class hours interspersed with private lessons with Liz Arch, the founder of Primal Yoga.
+Max's rapid progress and dedication caught the eye of Budokon founder Cameron Shayne who invited Max to study privately with him at his home in Miami.
+Max undertook the Budokon intensive training and worked from 11am-9pm every day for four weeks.
+Max feels especially priviledged to have been given this amazing opportunity.
+At age 17 and two months, Sensei Max became the World`s youngest certified Budokon Yoga instructor.

 On returning home to the UK, Max attended a six week, full-time course to become a Personal Trainer and achieved his REPS3 (Register of Exercise Professionals) level three Personal Trainer.
 After the PT course Max undertook additional teacher trainings.
 Firstly, returning to Los Angeles to attend a seven day, 50 hour training in Arm Balance & Inversions with Bryce Yoga founders, Bryony & Dice Lida Klein.
 In 2015 Max undertook Tapasya Hot Yoga teacher training at Triyoga, London with Kristin Campbell.

 In October 2015, Max completed the 70 hour (physically demanding) Broga Bootcamp Teacher Training with broga founder Mat Miller, in order to add this dynamic and challenging style to compliment his other yoga trainings.
 In December 2015 Max started his yoga teaching career with David Lloyd Group at their newly opened club in Newbury.